seabornlee/refactoring-bugszero-c/lib/googletest/googletest/docs/advanced.md

 > *   Calling `RecordProperty()` outside of the lifespan of a test is allowed.
 >     If it's called outside of a test but between a test suite's
 >     `SetUpTestSuite()` and `TearDownTestSuite()` methods, it will be
->     attributed to the XML element for the test suite.
+>     attributed to the XML elements for the test suite.
 If it's called outside
 >     of all test suites (e.g. in a test environment), it will be attributed to
->     the top-level XML element.
+>     the top-level XML elements.

 ## Sharing Resources Between Tests in the Same Test Suite